scrabbletank/farhome-rules/monstroustreasure.md

 *Magical Heavy Armor*

 A heavy armor enchanted to ward off an assassins dagger or arrow.
 While wearing this armor you have _Resistance_ 1 to piercing damage.

+#### Shield of Thorns
+*Magical Shield*

+A shield adorned in a wreath of thorns.
+When taking the defend action with this shield, any adjacent creature that makes a melee attack against you takes a wound die in piercing damage.

 #### Shadow Pendant
 *Wondrous Item, Requires Attunement*